-Equity trading is the buying and selling of company shares or stocks on the financial market.
+Equity trading is the buying and selling of company shares or stocks, also known as equities, on the financial market.
 There are a few ways in which you can invest in equities.
+Most equity trading refers to the buying and selling of public company shares through a stock exchange or as over-the-counter products.

-Firstly, you can buy shares through an investment fund, such as an exchange traded fund (ETF).
+It is possible to buy and sell equities through an investment fund, such as an exchange traded fund (ETF).
 Equity funds invest in a range of shares in different companies.
 They diversify and spread the risk by investing in equities from different countries, regions and industries.
 By investing in shares this way, you are taking direct ownership of the underlying asset.
-This means that if the value of a stock rises, you make money.
-If the value of the stock falls, you lose money.
+This means that if the value of a stock rises, you make a profit.
+If the value of the stock falls, you make a loss.
 You also get the benefits of any dividend payouts.

 An advantage of spread betting and CFD trading is that traders can make money from rising as well as falling markets.
 This is known as going long or short.
-The ability to go short in this way allows traders to hedge a physical share portfolio if it was losing money in the short term.
+The ability to take a short position in this way allows traders to hedge a physical share portfolio if it was losing money in the short term.
 This can be done by opening an opposite position in the same company’s shares as a spread bet or CFD.

 Equities in trading are portions of ownership in a public-listed company.
 Equity is bought and sold in the form of shares or stocks, which are issued by companies as a way to raise money.
 When you buy equity, you are taking ownership of a small portion of that company.
 Taking ownership of that asset entitles investors to a share of any profits made by that company.